kth-social-robotics/multisensoryprocessing/README.md

     -Open MAMP and Firefox

 +++-Attention model (Server) (mac)
-    +++-Define server IP on server and client files and feature bat file
+    +++-Define server IP on server and client files and feature bat file and FURHAT IP on interpreter
     +++-Get log files
     +++-Define objects and tables
 +++-Instructions (mac):